Understand AI and data traffic with policy, cost, and routing context.

 Per-thread bounded distribution buffers for DogStatsD export

 Four core metric types purpose-built for proxy workloads.
-Thread-sharded, lock-free, and cache-padded — each designed to never contend on the critical path.
+Thread-sharded, lock-free, and cache-padded so common request counters stay lightweight.

 Counter